litespeedtech/lscache_wp/litespeed-cache/readme.txt

 For support visit our [LiteSpeed Forums](https://www.litespeedtech.com/support/forum/ "forums"), [LiteSpeedWiki](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp "wiki"), or email us at info@litespeedtech.com

 == Installation ==
+1. Make sure that your license has the LSCache module enabled.
+You can [try our 2-CPU trial license with LSCache module](https://www.litespeedtech.com/products/litespeed-web-server/download/get-a-trial-license "trial license") free for 15-days.
-1. In LiteSpeed Web Server - Through the WebAdmin Console, navigate to Configuration > Server > cache and set 'Storage path' under Cache Storage Settings to something like '/tmp/wpcache/' for example.
-If the directory does not already exist, create it and make it server readable/writable.
+2. In LiteSpeed Web Server - Through the WebAdmin Console, navigate to Configuration > Server > cache and set 'Storage path' under Cache Storage Settings to a fast disk, where the path can be something like '/tmp/wpcache/' for example.
+If the directory does not already exist, it will be created for you.
-2. In LiteSpeed Web Server - Under "Cache Policy" set the following: 'Enable Public Cache' - No, 'Check Public Cache' - Yes, 'Ignore Request Cache-Control' - Yes.
+3. In LiteSpeed Web Server - Under "Cache Policy" set the following: 'Enable Public Cache' - No, 'Check Public Cache' - Yes, 'Ignore Request Cache-Control' - Yes.
-3. In LiteSpeed Web Server - Perform a Graceful Restart.
+4. In LiteSpeed Web Server - Perform a Graceful Restart.
-4. Upload 'litespeed-cache.zip' to the '/wp-content/plugins/' directory
+5. Upload 'litespeed-cache.zip' to the '/wp-content/plugins/' directory.
-5. Disable any other page caches as these will interfere with the LiteSpeed Cache Plugin.
+6. Disable any other page caches as these will interfere with the LiteSpeed Cache Plugin.
-6. Activate the LiteSpeed Cache plugin through the 'Plugins' screen in WordPress
+7. Activate the LiteSpeed Cache plugin through the 'Plugins' screen in WordPress.
+8. For more detailed information, visit our [LSCWP Wiki](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp "lscwp wiki").

 == Frequently Asked Questions ==
 = Is the LiteSpeed Cache Plugin for WordPress free? =